Imperius5/ToDo_List/README.md

 # ToDo_List
-A simple To - Do list using HTML, CSS and JavaScript
+A simple To - Do list Web Application using HTML, CSS and JavaScript